Best Events in Europe in May

 6. Barcelona, Spain – Primavera Sound

-Sneaking in on the last day of May is one of Europe’s best music festivals.
-Primavera Sound takes place from May 31 to June 4 and features a slew of high-profile headline acts.
-This year you can expect to find Bon Iver, Frank Ocean, The xx, and Arcade Fire, as well as many others.
-Tickets usually sell out well in advance, so buy early or check online in the days leading up to the event.
+Sneaking in at the end of May is one of Europe’s best music festivals.
+Primavera Sound takes place from May 30 to June 1 and features a slew of high-profile headline acts.
+This year you can expect to find Solange, Tame Impala, Cardi B, J Balvin, Erykah Badu, Future, Janelle Monáe, Nas, and Rosalía, as well as many others.
+Tickets usually sell out well in advance, so buy early.

 How to get there by train: Barcelona is a major rail hub in Spain.
 It’s easily accessible by train from throughout the country.
 There are also easy connections from France, including a direct train from Paris that takes 6 hours and 15 minutes.